-- 1. the feminist literary theory - 2. movement towards skepticism and dissidence both in culture and literary production - 3.
+- 1. the literary critical schools of the period - 2. movement towards skepticism and dissidence both in culture and literary production - 3.
 Conflicts of power-relations such as child/adult, master/slave, subject/authority, and man/ woman.

 A3.
 Professional Responsibility:

 The communicative and analytical skills this module offers will help the students recognise and develop the competencies that are sought after within the workplace